Terminal Tips and Tricks

 Using windows

-in your terminal on CAEN.
+Launch tmux in your terminal on CAEN.
 You should get a new, blank screen,

 except with a status line at the bottom.
-(It’ll say something like 0:bash
+(It’ll say something like 0:bash.)

-, and see that it works the same as your
+Run a simple command, like echo hi, and see that it works the same as your

 regular terminal.